Amplified musculoskeletal pain syndrome: Physical injury

 The combination of physical injury, such as a bone fracture or surgery, and over protectiveness and disuse can be referred to as complex regional pain syndrome, a type of AMPS that is isolated to one region of the body, such as a hand or foot.

 Risk factors

-Asthma, autoimmune diseases, arthritis, myositis, Ehlers-Danlos syndrome, rheumatologic diseases, being female.
+There are various risk factors for Amplified Musculoskeletal Pain Syndrome.
+Inflammatory conditions, including asthma, arthritis, tendonitis, and myositis are risk factors for the syndrome.
+Viral infections, including mononucleosis and influenza are also associated with an increased risk of developing this condition.
+Ehlers–Danlos syndrome and other rheumatologic diseases are associated with developing AMPS..
+Additionally, female children are at an increased risk for the syndrome.

 Rationale

 AMPS is theoretical rather than experimental.
 The amplified pain is conceptualized as incorrect sympathetic nervous system signals also known as the "fight or flight" nerves.
-This causes an involuntary response to pain, including vein constriction.
+This idea is that this would cause an involuntary response to pain, including vein constriction.
 This causes increased heart rate, increase in muscle tone, increased respiratory rate, and a reduce of blood flow to the muscles and bone, resulting in an increase in waste products, such as lactic acid.
-This buildup of waste products, as well as depletion of oxygen, results in the amplified pain associated with AMPS.
+This buildup of waste products, as well as depletion of oxygen, is conceptualized as resulting in the amplified pain associated with AMPS.